Market research. Do I need to invest in it? Why do I need it? What can it answer for me? What will I get for ROI? How do I know if I need it?

 - Radio spots

 If you were to ask a small business owner if they need to use market research many would likely be unsure.
-Then if you asked them what market research was, the answers may vary from customer satisfaction to focus groups.
+If you asked them what market research was, the answers may vary from customer satisfaction to focus groups.

 Sign #1: You are launching a new product or service.